 The TCO application requires approval from all applicable departments, the applicable departments will vary from one building or portion to another, but may include:

 - Public Works

 - Health Department

 Please obtain all signatures with any applicable conditions from all parties (DOT, PWA, FIRE, and all inspectors (trades)).
 Once all of the previously noted signatures with conditions are obtained, contact your primary building inspector to obtain their signature and conditions for TCO.
 Any change or request for TCO extension must have new signatures with applicable conditions noted.

 Once the signatures are obtained, you may submit the completed TCO to email@example.com they will process and have Cashier contact for payment.

 Please note that all of the permit inspectors are able to provide electronic signatures.
 We have provided the directory below so that you may email the permit inspector.
 For other departments, we would advice that you reach out to each representative of those departments and coordinate the signatures.

 The Building Inspector will coordinate the issuance of the TCO and address specific issues that pertain to the spacer spaces in question, this is typically done 30 days or less prior when the TCO will be required.

 Coordination with PG&E is essential, typically electrical connection must have made prior to a TCO being issued.
-City policy is NOT to release both Gas and Electric meters until the project is virtually complete.
+City policy is to NOT release both Gas and Electric meters until the project is virtually complete.

 A Supervisor or your Building inspector must initial the TCO application form prior to paying fees.